Easy-Level Events

 Would it suit me?

 The Easy Festive Blow caters for adult learners or ‘returners’ who play flute, oboe, clarinet in B-flat, bassoon, saxophone (all sizes) or a brass instrument.
-This workshop is aimed primarily at players from around Grade 1 up to about Grade 3 standard, who would like the opportunity to make some festive music in an easy-level mini-wind band, with parts tailored to their ability level.
+The workshop is aimed primarily at players from around Grade 1 up to about Grade 3 standard, who would like the opportunity to make some festive music in an easy-level mini-wind band, with parts tailored to their ability level.

 What will we cover?